 In 2005 Ms. Turpin formed the Chester Chamber Singers, a smaller group from within the larger CRC.
 With a membership of 14 to 20 singers, the Chamber Singers hold extra rehearsals to develop a more demanding repertoire.
 In 2008, Jonathan Emmons, Instructor of Music, Director of Choirs, and College Organist at Wesley College, Dover, DE, became Assistant Director and Accompanist of the CRC, and Director of the Chamber Singers.
 Jonathan is seen here with Bud Dengler.

-Accompanists have included Mr. Emmons, Ann Hoopes, Kate Bennett, Robert Tyson, Dr. William F. Wharton, and Sammy Marshall, our present accompanist,.
+Accompanists have included Mr. Emmons, Ann Hoopes, Kate Bennett, Robert Tyson, Dr. William F. Wharton, Sammy Marshall, and Stephanie LaMotte, our present accompanist.

 With the retirement of Ann Turpin in the spring of 2010, and the return to graduate studies by Jonathan Emmons, the Chorale’s Board of Directors chose Mr. Douglas Cox, Artistic Director, and Mr. Sammy Marshall, Accompanist.
-Doug and Sammy have served together for 12 years —Doug as Assistant Conductor and Sammy as Staff Accompanist —for the Soldiers’ Chorus of the United States Army Band.
+Doug and Sammy served together for 12 years —Doug as Assistant Conductor and Sammy as Staff Accompanist —for the Soldiers’ Chorus of the United States Army Band.
 The Chorale welcomed Stephanie LaMotte as our accompanist in early 2019.